Sean-Der/fail2rest/README.md

 my best to finish them for you.
 I will make sure to review everything I can.
 If you are interested in working on fail2rest, but don't know where to start here are some ideas.

-* Find unimplemented fail2ban-client commands
-* Improve data assertions before json.marshall (this is really important!)
 * Document current API calls (and examples with cURL), small static website for this info
 * Start on fail2web, I would like to write this in angular, angular-ui, browserify and d3.js (Open to suggestions just most comfortable with this)
 * Write tests, and implement some post-commit system for running tests
-* Expand fail2ban-server so that we can perform more operations via socket.
-I would like to avoid editing files as long as possible

 ##License
 iThe MIT License (MIT)